alefore/weblog/ten-years-of-edge.md

 * "Plot a histogram of the values in the 2nd column, weighing each entry by the result of multiplying the 4th and 5th columns."

-* "What's the Pearson correlation coefficient between two columsn?"
+* "What's the Pearson correlation coefficient between two columns?"

-Edge has CSV support, but it's somewhat rudimentary.

 ### Audio improvements